MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Introduction

-Furthermore, inspired by progressive human driving behavior and prior end-to-end frameworks such as UniAD~\cite{hu2023planning}, we further employ a hierarchical routing strategy across layers to enable the system to think and operate in a step-by-step manner.
-This approach not only improves consistency in question-answering across varying levels but also aligns with valuable auxiliary tasks (e.g. perception, prediction and planning) in a single forward pass, eliminating the need for additional context or multi-round QA.
-Experimental results demonstrate that, with only 2B+parameters size (e.g.\ Qwen2VL-2B~\cite{wang2024qwen2}), our model achieves performance competitive to other state-of-the-art autonomous driving reasoning tasks with more than 8B+parameters.
-To sum up, our contribution can be summarized as follows: \begin{itemize} \item We propose a novel Mixture-of-Skill-Experts (MoSE) to enhance the reasoning capability of small-scale VLMs ($<$3B parameters) for autonomous driving.
-Inspired by the learning process of human drivers, our approach provides more interpretable reasoning capabilities. \item We propose a skill-oriented routing mechanism, enabling the model to reason step-by-step and guiding experts learn scenario-specific driving skill-by-skill. \item Compare to existing methods based on open-source models and data, MoSE achieves state-of-the-art performance on AD corner case reasoning task with significantly reduced activated parameters size (at least by $62.5\%$). \end{itemize}
+Furthermore, inspired by progressive human behavior and prior end-to-end frameworks such as UniAD~\cite{hu2023planning} for autonomous driving, we further employ a hierarchical routing strategy across layers to enable the system to think and operate in a step-by-step manner.
+This approach not only improves consistency in question-answering across varying levels but also aligns with valuable auxiliary tasks (e.g. perception, prediction and planning for autonomous driving, and perception, interpretation and reasoning, planning for robot manipulation) in a single forward pass, eliminating the need for additional context or multi-round QA.

+Experimental results demonstrate that, with only 2B+ parameter size (e.g.\ Qwen2VL-2B~\cite{wang2024qwen2}), our model achieves performance competitive to other state-of-the-art autonomous driving reasoning tasks and robot manopulation tasks with more than 8B+parameters.
+Without any acceleration techniques, our model improves inference speed by at least 15.7\%.
+To sum up, our contribution can be summarized as follows: • We propose a novel Mixture-of-Skill-Experts (MoSE) to enhance the reasoning capability of small-scale VLMs ($<$3B parameters) for embodied AI tasks like autonomous driving and robot manipulation.
+Inspired by the learning process of human drivers, our approach provides more interpretable reasoning capabilities. ~ • We propose a skill-oriented routing mechanism, enabling the model to reason step-by-step and guiding experts to learn scenario-specific tasks skill-by-skill.
+The skill-based architecture enhances adaptability and safety, especially in dynamic factory and service environments, where tasks often involve clearly structured skill requirements. ~ • Compared to existing methods based on open-source models and data, MoSE achieves state-of-the-art performance on AD corner case reasoning task and robot manipulation reasoning task with significantly reduced activated parameter size (at least by $62.5\%$).
+It offers a highly efficient AI solution for real-world applications.